Get more from your Personal Home Manager . . .

 Home Care Library

-Air Registers: Improving Air Quality & Saving Energy
+Air Registers: Better Air Quality & Saving Energy

 This article discusses what you can do to save energy and improve your indoor air quality from the forced air ventilation systems in your home.

 Your forced air ventilation ductwork has two types of systems: 1) distribution; and 2) supply.
 The supply system of ductwork draws air from places around your home, and delivers it to either your furnace or your air conditioner . . . or in some homes, to both.
 The distribution system of your forced air ventilation ductwork takes the cooled (or warmed) air and sends it to other places around your home.
 When your air conditioning or heating system is running, you can put your hand over an air register and tell if it is supply or distribution duct by feeling which direction that the air is flowing.

 To save energy with your forced air ventilation system, you should check the unfinished areas of your home (for example in your attic or basement), and see if any of your ductwork connections are leaking any air.
 Any air that is leaking is air that is not getting distributed properly for your home, and is wasting energy.
 Instead of using duct tape to seal these duct leaks, instead use duct mastic, which is more effective and permanent (see cost and review of duct mastics).
 And while you are reviewing your ductwork, you should also check to see if there is any loose or missing insulation, especially in your unfinished areas.
 Without proper insulation, you will be again wasting energy.

 You will also want to be sure that none of your air registers (either supply or distribution) are being blocked by furniture, drapes, rugs, blankets, etc. Obstructing these vents prevent proper circulation of the air into or out of your room, and as a result, you have to run your air conditioning or heating system harder, which wastes energy.